 *Due to COVID-19, all job shadows will be conducted virtually through informational interviews.

 In a job shadow, you will follow your host(s) through their daily activities and learn what it’s like to work in that field.
-When working with your host to create a job shadow experience that will benefit both of you, refer to our sample schedules for ideas.
+You will work with your Job Shadow host to create a schedule that works for you.

 Depending on the host, activities can include an observation of daily work, informational interviews, meetings within the organization, coffee/lunch at the office or worksite, a tour of the organization, hands-on experience and meet-and-greets with current interns and/or college hires.
 Students will have the opportunity to communicate with their sponsor about what they want out of the job shadow in order to make it as beneficial as possible for both parties.